-- Policies carry forward the strategy established by the 1994 former Structure Plan, directing new housing development towards (i) the eligible local need for affordable homes and (ii) that which is essential to secure the significant conservation and enhancement of particular sites and buildings.
+- 12.7 Policies carry forward the strategy established by the 1994 former Structure Plan, directing new housing development towards (i) the local need for affordable homes and (ii) that which is essential to secure the significant conservation and enhancement of particular sites and buildings.
 The latter might still justify open market homes in some cases, but policy now aims to maximise delivery of affordable housing in all cases apart from changes of use (e.g. of a barn) to a single home where affordable housing is not normally viable.
 This will be increasingly important as the relatively few remaining site and building opportunities become developed.
-The established practices of neither adopting a housing target or limit, nor allocating land 'on-plan' are continued, emphasising instead a commitment to deliver housing through careful discussion with local communities when need and resources result in genuine opportunities. - 12.8 Between 199190 and 2008/09, 1,664 new homes were provided in the National Park raising the total to about 18,000.
-Of these, some 378 were controlled so that they address the locally-arising need for affordable housing in perpetuity, and 85 were for agricultural key workers91.
+The established practices of neither adopting a housing target or limit, nor allocating land 'on-plan' are continued, emphasising instead a commitment to deliver housing through careful discussion with local communities when need and resources result in genuine opportunities. - 12.8 Between 199192 and 2008/09, 1,664 new homes were provided in the National Park raising the total to about 18,000.
+Of these, some 378 were controlled so that they address the locally-arising need for affordable housing in perpetuity, and 85 were for agricultural key workers93.
 Some of the open market housing was permitted before, but built after, the former Structure Plan was adopted (1994) with its intent to slow down the rate of new open market house building.
 Most involved changing the use of buildings rather than building new ones and in that sense did not add to the total number of buildings in the landscape.
 The overall result was a surprisingly high (10%) increase in the number of homes.
-However, the large old mill buildings have now almost all been reused for housing, and most of the easy opportunities have also been taken to reuse smaller buildings such as barns. - 12.9 Policy LH2 of the Peak District National Park Local Plan (2001) sets out criteria that need to be met in order to satisfy decision makers 92 that identified needs for affordable housing are those that arise within the National Park.
-The criteria include requirements for 10 years residency in the national park, and make an allowance for people that have temporarily moved away.
-In practice, assessments of need are adjusted to reflect this before they advise on the number of affordable homes necessary to satisfy this 'eligible' need.
-Throughout the Core Strategy references to "eligible" local need take this into account.
-Such criteria will be reviewed in a subsequent Development Management Policy document.
+However, the large old mill buildings have now almost all been reused for housing, and most of the easy opportunities have also been taken to reuse smaller buildings such as barns.